JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 image(x::ImArray, ind::Int) = image(x, [ind])[1]
 ```

-Note that we use the `const` keyword to create a constant that represents a union type for the abstract 3D and 4D arrays of real numbers.
+Note that we use the `const` and `Union` type keyword to create a constant that represents a union type for the abstract 3D and 4D arrays of real numbers.
 Such a constant can be used in a normal type for multiple-dispatch.

 ```@raw html
 </p></details>